minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 2016-11-06 Updated a treat dispenser review; Kong Wobbler
+* 2016-11-06 Updated activation post; Small games
+* 2016-11-06 Updated activation post; All eggs in one basket
+* 2016-11-06 Updated activation post; Empty paper rolls
 * 2016-10-28 Updated activation post; Coral cappucino
 * 2016-10-28 Updated activation post; Rope in a box
 * 2016-10-27 New activation post; Snuffle box
 * 2016-10-25 New photos added in category; Winter
 * 2016-10-23 New activation post; Twelve cup puzzle
-* 2016-10-23 Updated activation post; Empty paper rolls
 * 2016-10-23 Updated activation post; Towels
 * 2016-10-23 New activation post; Plastic packages
 * 2016-10-18 New photos added in category; Autumn